thought or expression regarded as characteristic of scientists.

 As Massimo Pigliucci , the K.D.
 Irani Professor of Philosophy at the City College of New York, writes in the Blog of the APA, “there is a pernicious and increasingly influential strand of thought these days — normally referred to as “scientism” — which is not only a threat to every other discipline, including philosophy, but risks undermining the credibility of science itself.”

 Scientism is not science.
 It is an ideology.
 It is a belief.
-Some would say it is a religion.
+Scientism is the illegitimate offspring of pop culture and science, with characteristics reflecting vastly more media sensationalism than lab or research procedures.
+Some would even say it is a religion.
 But it is absolutely NOT a proper foundation for assessing things like ethics, morals, or the worth of life itself.
 Scientism is to science as Judas was to the disciples.
 It is a meaningless belief in the public show of science without a fundamental humble appreciation for the absolutely amazing and marvelous scientific laws that govern the universe, the atom, and all of life itself.

 Practitioners of scientism, like Stephen Hawking, propose grand theories without any proof.
 They cling to evolution and the Big Bang as if it is their very life force.
 They discard all facts which disagree with their fanatical evolutionary religiosity, and continue to propagate myths, such as the evolutionary tree, abiogenesis, and the infamous “magic” of the cosmological Big Bang.